moorepants/eme185/content/pages/presentations.rst

 1. The Engineering Dean's Office will cover the cost of printing one landscape 48" W x 36" H full-color poster per team.
 No other dimensions or sizes will be allowed.
 Only 1 poster per team will be printed (no reprints).
-2. The poster PDF file must be emailed to amwakefield@ucdavis.edu no later than
-   {{ POSTER_DUE_DATE }} *and* submitted to Canvas assignments at the same time.
-Alin will not accept nor print any file received after this deadline.
+2. The poster PDF file must be submitted via the official Google form no later than {{ POSTER_DUE_DATE }} *and* submitted to Canvas assignments at the same time.
+The College will not accept nor print any file received after this deadline.
 3. Files must be submitted as a PDF (highest quality preferred).
 4. When designing your poster, please carefully check the page setup settings.
    You must ensure your poster is correctly sized at 48" W x 36" H.
 5. The CoE cannot be responsible for verifying the accuracy of technical content, so you are strongly advised to have your instructor review your poster prior to submission.
 6. Once printed, the posters will be stored in 1050 Kemper Hall.
-Alin will arrange for setup and display of all posters in the Pavilion on June 8th.
+The College will arrange for setup and display of all posters in the Pavilion on the day of the showcase.
 Posters will be mounted to foam/poster board for stability and easier viewing.
 7. If you do not want to keep your poster you should return it to the instructors after the showcase and it will be displayed in Bainer Hall the following year.